LineiconsHQ/Lineicons/README.md

-# Lineicons - Free Lineicons for Designers and Developers
+# Lineicons - Free Icons for Designers and Developers

-Lineicons is the ultimate icon resource for designers and developers looking for free line icons.
+Lineicons is the ultimate icon library and pack for designers and developers looking for free essential icons.
-Our free basic pack includes 596 high-quality icons that can be used in any commrcial or personal projects without attribution.
+Our free basic version includes 596 high-quality line style icons that can be used in any commrcial or personal projects without attribution.

 Downloading or customizing them to fit your needs is free and even easier when you use our on-site [Icon Editor](https://lineicons.com/icons/)